Alternate Pathway (International Medical Graduates)

-- Radiology certification (if applicable)
+- Interventional radiology certification (if applicable)

 - Copy of Educational Commission for Foreign Medical Graduates (ECFMG) certificate or Licentiate of the Medical Council of Canada (LMCC) certificate

-- Credit for research training of up to 12 months will be granted toward interventional radiology/diagnostic radiology certification if the research is completed at the same institution as the remaining clinical training.
+- Credit for research training of up to 12 months will be granted toward IR/DR certification if the research is completed at the same institution as the remaining clinical training.

-- Copies of United States Medical Licensing Exam (USMLE) Steps 1 – 2 score reports
+- Copies of United States Medical Licensing Exam (USMLE)

-- USMLE Step 3 is required six months before admittance to the Certifying exam.
+- USMLE Step 3 is required six months before admittance to the Certifying Exam.

 - Current unrestricted medical license is required at the time of application and also when certification is conferred.

-Certifying ExamIMG alternate pathway candidates will be eligible for the Certifying Exam after they comply with the following:
+Certifying ExamIMG alternate pathway candidates will be eligible for the IR/DR Certifying Exam after they comply with the following:

-- Successfully pass the Core Exam
+- Successfully pass the Qualifying (Core) Exam

 - Complete the five-year plan in one ACGME-accredited interventional radiology residency program